ghorbani-alireza/ghorbani-alireza/README.md

 </p>

 📍 Research Associate at [Technical University of Munich](https://www.sg.tum.de/php/startseite/)
-📍 MSc Student in Epidemiology at [Ludwig-Maximilians University of Munich](https://www.lmu.de/en/)
+📍 MSc Student in Epidemiology at [Ludwig Maximilians University of Munich](https://www.lmu.de/en/)
 🔬 Interested in **Statistical Learning, Cancer Epidemiology, and Bayesian Statistics**
 📊 Passionate about **Statistics and Epidemiology**